AnantJain2004/firstRepo-demo/README.md

 # firstRepo-demo
 This is my first Git Repository.
 <br>
-Author - Anant Jain(stduent at SRM)
+Author - Anant Jain(student at SRM)